uvoleti00/movies-app/README.md

 # Welcome to Movies-App

-This is a cross-platform mobile app built with Expo with Gluestack UI.
+This is a cross-platform mobile app built with Expo and Gluestack UI.

 ## Get started
 1. Install dependencies